 Approach: The easiest way to attract Monster Sharks is by first chumming - throwing fish parts, or “chum,” into the water.
 Then cast in your line and get ready for the fight of your life!

-Tackle: While it is possible to catch pretty big sharks on light tackle, you’ll need deep sea fishing gear to catch the largest monsters.
+Tackle: While it is possible to catch pretty big sharks on light tackle, you’ll need deep sea fishing gear when Monster Shark fishing.

 All Monster Sharks, typically above the 4.5-ft. length limit, are catch and release only.